zone99dev/scrypted-nanit/README.md

 - Install Node and npm -> https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
 - Install https://www.scrypted.app/ and follow instructions on the website.
 - Once you have Scrypted running and can access it...continue
+- Install Scrypted Plugins using Plugins tab in Scrypted Management Console.
+    - FFmpeg Camera Plugin (@scrypted/ffmpeg-camera)
+    - Rebroadcast Plugin (@scrypted/prebuffer-mixin)

 - Open this plugin directory in VS Code
 - In a terminal cd into this project directory
 - run `npm install`
 - run `npm run build`
-- run `npm run scrypted-deploy 127.0.0.1` NOTE: you can replace `127.0.0.1` with the ip address of the server you installed scrypted on
+- run `npm run scrypted-deploy 127.0.0.1`
+  - NOTE: You should replace `127.0.0.1` with the ip address of the server you installed Scrypted on if it is not installed locally.

-The  `Terminal` area may show an authentication failure and prompt you to log in to the Scrypted Management Console with `npx scrypted login`.
+  - NOTE: The `Terminal` area may show an authentication failure and prompt you to log in to the Scrypted Management Console with `npx scrypted login 127.0.0.1`, again replacing `127.0.0.1` with the IP address of the Scrypted server.
 You will only need to do this once.
-You can then relaunch afterwards.
+You can then run the previous `scrypted-deploy` command again.

 - Launch Scrypted, go to "Devices"
 - You should see a device named `Nanit Camera Plugin`, click it